winitzki/scall/tutorial/programming_dhall.md

 We define a **pointed contrafunctor** as a type constructor `C` for which we have evidence values of type `Contrafunctor C` and `PointedU C`.

 For example, consider the contrafunctor `C a = a → Optional r`, where `r` is a fixed type.
-We may implement that contrafunctor in Dhall as:
+We may implement that contrafunctor in Dhall by adding `r` as another type parameter:

 ```dhall
 let C = λ(r : Type) → λ(a : Type) → a → Optional r